CURRENCIES: Dollar Slips As Euro, Pound Rebound From Political-driven Losses

 Continue Reading Below

-The dollar weakened against most of its major rivals on Tuesday, as the pound and euro rebounded following recent losses driven by political uncertainty in Italy and the U.K.
+The dollar weakened against most of its major rivals on Tuesday, as the pound and euro rebounded following recent losses, which were driven by political uncertainty in Italy and the U.K.

-A pair of solid economic reports did little to boost the dollar, however.
-Consumer spending (http://www.marketwatch.com/story/consumers-dont-hold-back-in-april-as-spending-surges-2017-05-30)rose in April thanks to rising incomes and lower gas prices, while home price gains in March picked up speed (http://www.marketwatch.com/story/home-price-growth-accelerates-to-nearly-three-year-high-in-march-2017-05-30), accelerating to the highest rate in nearly three years, reflecting sturdy demand and lean supply.
+A slew of mixed economic reports did little to boost the dollar.
+Consumer spending (http://www.marketwatch.com/story/consumers-dont-hold-back-in-april-as-spending-surges-2017-05-30)rose in April thanks to rising incomes and lower gas prices, while home price gains in March picked up speed (http://www.marketwatch.com/story/home-price-growth-accelerates-to-nearly-three-year-high-in-march-2017-05-30), accelerating to the highest rate in nearly three years, reflecting healthy demand and lean supply.
+Consumer confidence (http://www.marketwatch.com/story/consumer-confidence-though-still-high-falls-for-second-month-in-a-row-2017-05-30)fell in May for the second month in a row, suggesting Americans have tempered their expectations for the economy after a burst of optimism earlier in the year.

 Continue Reading Below